Danielis/SimCity/README.md

 #### What doesn't work
   + We did not make a 'house' system, but made an 'apartment' system.
   + Landlords do not automatically collect rent.
 The housing system for this interaction was built correctly (by Chris), but it was not integrated in time for v1 (by team).
-  + Employees are not paid (?)
+  + Employees are not paid yet.
   + Market was half integrated: customers can enter and leave, but employees work entire time. *
   + People go to sleep and instantly wake up. (integration issue)
   + Housing workers always work, do not yet follow work shifts.
   + When restaurant workers leave, their GUI is not removed.

 * We've discussed with Professor Wilczynski about an issue with teammate work, so please take that into consideration for grading.
-We were instructed to "include a simple market from one of your Restaurant deliveries, no animation", but we were able to add a fully functioning market to our city, but we unfortunately ran out of time for full integration.
+We please ask you to contact him for the details.
+We are a four-person team creating a 6-person project with great emphasis on aesthetics and animation.
+We are down two people, one who dropped the course and one who submitted zero lines of code to the project and has not showing up to meetings.
+We were instructed to "include a simple market from one of your Restaurant deliveries, no animation" because of the missing team member, but we were able to add a fully functioning market to our city, but we unfortunately ran out of time for full integration.
+Again we are a small team, but please take a look at our long, extended and committed history on github.